rolandstarke/laravel-thumbnail/docs/src.md

 ### disk

 The [filesystem](https://laravel.com/docs/filesystem){:target="_blank"} diskname to load the image from.
-If not set will loead the file without laravels filesystem.
+If not set will load the file without laravels filesystem.

 ## Return Values